alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 ---
 # TodoSummaryBadge.razor

-Did you notice auto-updating summary?
+Auto-updating "done / total".
 That's all the code displaying it!

 ```cs
 @inherits ComputedStateComponent<TodoSummary>